-Existing electric transmission lines and Highway 265 are located near the solar facility and gentie route on BLM-administered lands.
-The solar field lands are almost entirely vacant, with no signs of any grazing, agricultural, industrial, or mining activity within the Project area.
-There are only a limited number of unimproved rural roads across the Project area.
+Existing electric transmission lines and Highway 265 are located near the solar facility and gentie route on BLM- and NDOT-administered lands.
+The solar field lands are vacant, with no signs of any grazing, agricultural, industrial, or mining activity within the Project area.
+There are a limited number of existing unimproved rural roads in the Project area.